Patterns of phylodiversity

 Possible limitations due to border effects

-Most centers of endemism detected here are near the borders between China and its neighboring countries (Fig. 4a).
+Most centers of endemism detected here are near the borders between China and its neighboring countries (Fig. 4).
 Unlike studies done on biogeographic islands or isolated regions (e.g., Australia , and the New Zealand archipelago ), our results are more likely to be influenced by a political border, which may cut off a broader floristic region containing lineages with restricted ranges in China but are more broadly distributed across the border.
-On the other hand, similar PE centers detected when using only endemic OTUs indicates that centers near the border of China are reasonable at least in the southeastern part of the country.
+On the other hand, the high-degree of overlap between the centers of endemism detected when using only endemic OTUs and when using all OTUs indicates that most centers near the border of China are reasonable.

 WE and PE are relative only to a given study region, something that is true for all biodiversity metrics.
 Until the data exist to complete a global scale spatial phylogenetic study, this will remain a cause of potential problems with interpretation.
 Nonetheless, even if some of the relative endemism seen here is only local, it is still significant for biogeographic understanding of the region.
 Furthermore, it is quite significant for conservation, given that organisms that are rare within the boundaries of a country or other management areas even if present elsewhere.